 Hold Time Frame

 As with most investments, your time horizon is an important consideration.
 You can buy a fixer-upper in the hopes of making a reasonably quick profit.
-However, this can be high risk as hidden problems could arise, or the real estate market may change direction.
+However, this can be a high risk as hidden problems could arise, or the real estate market may change direction.
 That said, the potential rewards could also be high.
 Conversely, your time horizon is measured in decades.
 Leave you free to collect stable rents while potential appreciation could be substantial, given the longer time frame.

 Decide how long you want to hold your real estate investments and study market trends.
 Are you going to hold onto the property for a decade and always keep it occupied, or are you going to renovate and flip it?
 Whether it’s long-term maintenance or renovation costs, the length of time you intend to own the property should factor into your budget.

 A broad category to consider, but an important one.
 Suppose there are existing tenants in place that provide immediate income but contemplate whether the rent is market-rate.
-It’s important to remember you haven’t personally done a background check and vetted of the tenant.
+It’s important to remember you haven’t personally done a background check and vetted the tenant.
 Troublesome tenants can sometimes lead to more significant losses than no tenants.

 If you choose to become a landlord, you will be working with rental agreements, liability concerns for tenants, possible evictions, and more.
 Be sure to have an attorney on your side who can help you navigate these scenarios as they arise.
 Be aware of your rights as a buyer and seek advice when encountering contracts, titles, and other legally binding documents.